 Basically, there's a shift of power from the Amygdala (which actually thins out during puberty) to the prefrontal cortex.

 During this process, the prefrontal cortex (right behind your forehead) gets "shut down" for remodeling.

 Hence, all the risky and emotional responses during the teenage years!

 There's a spurt of growth right before puberty and then a pruning back of this entire system during puberty.

 Remember that the prefrontal cortex is our brake for the Amygdala's fear response.

 Now it's being pruned back for remodeling (which will eventually make it more efficient if we survive our teenage years!)

-As we look at in CBD for anxiety and CBD for social anxiety, overactive Amygdala signalling is a hallmark of anxiety itself!
+As we look at CBD and the mechanism of anxiety and CBD for social anxiety, overactive Amygdala signaling is a hallmark of anxiety itself!

 It's also critical to the whole puberty process in the brain!

 Increasing sensitivity to emotional and social cues coincides with changes in neural structures, particularly the amygdala